zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### Validate and get details from the token (`query`)

-Use the `query` method to get the details embedded in the token.
+Use the `query` method to get details embedded in the token.
 These details include creation time of the token, expiration time of the token, and the user who the token is issued to.

 Call the `query` method from your API in the following format: